HQarroum/event-emitter/README.md

 ##### Listen to typed subscriptions

-To be notified when someone has subscribed to a typed event on the emitter, you can do the following :
+To be notified when someone has subscribed to a typed event on the emitter instance, you can do the following :

 ```c++
 emitter.on<typed_subscription_t<T>>([] (const typed_subscription_t<T>& s) {